 Rome wasn’t created in a day and your dreams won’t become a reality overnight.
 Achieving your dream life will require hard work, lots of it.
 Change your mindset and make yourself notice the little things you accomplished along the way.
 Celebrate the small victories every moment in every day.
 Mark them with gold stars, check them off your checklist, highlight the done items.
 Whatever it is that draws your attention to the done items on your to-do list and away from the undone items.

-For me, I color in the boxes for to-dos that are completed and half color the boxes for to-dos in process.
+For me, nothing is more motivating than checking off a box or highlighting items that are completed and half color the boxes for to-dos in process.
 I like writing down keeping my tasks small and manageable so that I can really got a good picture of what I accomplished in the day.
 For example, instead of just writing down “laundry”, I put checkboxes for each of the loads I do.
 Laundry is a daily mountain to climb so it’s almost always in process!
 At the end of the day, I write in my Daily Gratitude or happy memories I want to remember.

 What do you see when you look at your to-do list?
 Do you see all the incomplete items or do you see the completed items?
 Is your to-do list half-empty or half-full?
 Change the way you perceive your to-do list and celebrate the small victories and daily gratitude to put a positive end to your productive days.